Mine: Baltic Mine, Baltic, MI

 The Baltic Mine was located on the north end of the Baltic Amygdaloid, north of Trimountain in Houghton County.
 The mine was first worked in 1897.
 It ultimately had five shafts and was a profitable operation.

-Though the Champion, Trimountain and Baltic mines were under separate ownership, they made temporary arrangements with with other companies to mill and smelt their product prior to building their own stamp mills.
+Though the Champion, Trimountain and Baltic mines were under separate ownership, they made temporary arrangements with other companies to mill and smelt their product prior to building their own stamp mills.
 [HAL]

 Time Line